 Online Bible Study Resources

-Concordance by Bible Study Tools - An electronic search engine hosted by biblestudytools.com which allows you to find a scripture or a word in the Bible with access to multiple translations.
-There is a commentary feature which gives additional information from some classical commentaries.
+Concordance by Bible Study Tools - (biblestudytools.com) This allows you to locate a scripture or word in multiple translations.

 Blue Letter Bible - With this search engine you can look up a word in the KJ and the displayed text shows Strong's numbers.
 The numbers are linked to Strong's Hebrew and Greek dictionaries.

-e-Sword - Bible study software for Windows which is feature rich and user friendly.
+e-Sword - (e-sword.net) This is a Bible study software for Windows